juand-r/EMNLP-2019/README.md

 [Towards Realistic Practices In Low-Resource Natural Language Processing: The Development Set](https://www.aclweb.org/anthology/D19-1329.pdf)

 [Are We Modeling the Task or the Annotator?
 An Investigation of Annotator Bias in Natural Language Understanding Datasets](https://www.aclweb.org/anthology/D19-1107.pdf)
+> This paper investigates whether models can pick up on annotator artifacts.
+Yes, they can.
+On 3 NLP datasets (), (1) using annotator identifiers as features improves performance and (2) models often do not generalize well to examples from different annotators (not in training).
+Suggestions: annotator bias should be monitored during dataset creation, and the *"test set annotators should be disjoint from the training set annotators."*

 ## Analysis